salrashid123/fluent-plugin-envoy-parser/README.md

 At this point, you'll have envoy running on port `10000`.
 The sample envoy config does nothing other an return the `/robots.txt` file from a particualr site.

-If you would rather run envoy as a binary on a target system you can extract the binary from the dokcer image to your local system (eg. via a volume map).
+If you would rather run envoy directly w/o docker on a target system, you can extract the binary from the dokcer image to your local system (eg. via a volume map).
 You can find the envoy binary inside the container at `/usr/local/bin/envoy`.

 ## Install